joliny/elgit/README.md

-# El GIT
+# El Git
-**GIT Repository Browser in Erlang**
+**Git repository browser in Erlang**

-El GIT is a git repository browser written in Erlang.
+El Git is a git repository browser written in Erlang.
 It is based on [Yaws](https://github.com/klacke/yaws) and [Gert](https://github.com/mneudert/gert).

 ## Installation

-Fetch the El GIT repository and make it (fetches dependencies):
+Fetch the El Git repository and make it (fetches dependencies):

     $ git clone git://github.com/mneudert/elgit.git
     $ cd gert